John Whitehouse Cobb

 John Whitehouse Cobb graduated from Harvard College in 1966 and Columbia Law School in 1969.
 He worked as a VISTA lawyer with Colorado Rural Legal Services, serving migrant farm workers and low income groups.
 He continued to work in the public sector as a staff attorney for DNA, the Navajo Legal Aid Program in Shiprock, New Mexico, and later as Director of Litigation and Training for Pine Tree Legal Assistance in Bangor, ME (1976–80).
 Returning to Colorado, he served as the Director of the Colorado Coalition of Legal Services Programs and Western Regional Training Center in Denver from 1980–83 and was a founder of the Legal Aid Foundation of Colorado.

-He also designed and taught a course in leadership: "The Art and Ethic of Leadership" in Naropa’s MA Environmental Leadership Program, and "Freedom is Just Another Word: The Evolution of the Bill of Rights" in the college.
+He also designed and taught a course in leadership: "The Art and Ethic of Leadership" in Naropa’s MA in Environmental Leadership program, and "Freedom is Just Another Word: The Evolution of the Bill of Rights" in the college.

 He is the author of two books of poetry: Searching for the Moment: Poems on Occasion at Naropa University (fosilpres 2003) and Footnotes to the Inexplicable: A Memoir in Verse (Slickrock Press 2007).
 He is the proud holder of an honorary MFA from the Jack Kerouac School of Disembodied Poetics at Naropa University.